 This means retailers need to ensure they have integrated their online and physical locations.
 Failure to do this can effect the consumer relationship.
 Someone who looks a product up online and comes in to the store to trying it, only to find it is out sold out can leave the store with a bad taste in their mouth.

-Having a POS with fully integrated e-commerce solution and inventory reporting, any company will improve their chances of capturing every potential sale that comes through the door.
+Having a POS with fully integrated e-commerce solution and inventory reporting, like Visual Retail Plus, any company will improve their chances of capturing every potential sale that comes through the door.
+Be sure and contact us for a free demo to get started on the most complete POS system for small business.